reverside/basic-assignment/README.md

 * How to ignore a test ?
 * Explain some of the assert methos available in your unit test lib
 * How many minimal tests you should write for  a method ?
-* What is Test Driven Development ?
+* What is Test Driven Development (TDD)?
-* What is mocking ?
+* What is mocking and how to mock in unit testing ?
 * Why do you need mocking while writing unit tests ?
-* How you can mock ?
 * What is difference between unit test and integration test ?
 * What is unit test coverage and how to calculate it ?